AdMoR/neural-styles/report/README.md

 ![VGG16 FC3 neuron 100](imgs/vgg16_0:LayerExcitationLoss100:4:0.0025:10:4096.jpg)

+As we can see, the networks generate totally different images.
+But we can recognize some things on last layer (close to the object prediction of ImageNet like frog).

 ### Difficulties

 The network "vision" is not perfect and is very sensitive to noise.
 We need to limit the presence of high frequency noise, but on the other hand this noise limitation may cause the input image to stay black.
 Several tricks must be used to make the task of the optimizer a little bit easier, the network itself should also be modified to be easier to back-propagate.